dprojects/Woodworking/Docs/README.md

 > * The `X'` represents a whole number of feet, the `Y` represents a whole number of inches and the `n/d"`
 > represents a fraction of an inch, where `n` is the numerator and `d` is the denominator.
 > The denominator is taken from the user settings from `Edit->Preferences->General->Building US->Minimal fractional inch`.
-> * In the case of the `system` option, the spreadsheet has its own shortening unit format, which causes `mm2` to be saved as `cm2`.
+> * In the case of the `system` option, the spreadsheet has its own shortening unit format, which causes `mm^2` to be saved as `cm^2`.
-> To force the area to be shown in square meters, set `m` square meter (m2) for `Units for area`.
+> To force the area to be shown in square meters, set `m` square meter (m^2) for `Units for area`.
-> * The default units for "Building US" is "fractions", in Poland keep correct metrics, and "system" for others.
+> * The default units for "Building US" is "fractions inches", in Poland keep correct metrics, and "system" for others.

 ### Precision